-Mexican Claret Cup in bloom
+Mexican Claret Cup flowers

 (Photo courtesy of NetPS Plant Finder)

 Other Names: Scarlet Hedgehog Cactus

 This cactus is widely cultivated for its beautiful flowers; needs good drainage; blooming begins as the plant matures in a few years; a wonderful tabletop accent plant in a bright area

 Features & Attributes

 Mexican Claret Cup is a small succulent evergreen plant.
 It is a member of the cactus family, which are grown primarily for their characteristic shapes, their interesting features and textures, and their high tolerance for hot, dry growing environments.
 Like all cacti, it doesn't actually have leaves, but rather modified succulent stems that comprise the bulk of the plant, and which are designed to hold water for long periods of time.
 This particular cactus is valued for its rigidly upright and cylindrical habit of growth, and usually grows as a single spiny ribbed grayish green stem.
 This plant features solitary red cup-shaped flowers with orange overtones and creamy white eyes along the stems in late spring.